hzeller/folve/INSTALL.md

 Now, the compilation step described in *Typical installation* should succeed.

 ## Linking statically ##
-To install Folve on some embedded systems, you might want to link it statically.
+To install Folve on some embedded systems, you might need to link it statically.
-This depends a lot on your system, but let's get to the basic steps.
+This depends a lot on your system, so it might require some twiddeling, but let's see the basic steps.

 First, you need go create a static library of the zita-convolver.
 The default installation does not provide this, so let's do it.